 Chair: Barbara Weinreich, New York School of Interior Design

 Networks, are special interest groups within IDEC; they are formed and disbanded at the will of the membership.

 What is the purpose of a network?

-The purpose of a network is to share teaching ideas and discuss issues with other interested members.
-A Chair or Co-Chair can be elected or appointed by members of the network to coordinate activities and conduct network meetings.
-Members can belong to as many networks as desired.
+The purpose of a network is to share information, resources, connect, inquire and discuss topics and issues with other interested members.
+With Slack, networks can chat, upload files, share opportunities and resources.
 The networks are meant to be fluid and ever-changing to truly reflect interests and concerns of the membership.

 When do networks meet?

 Networks physically meet at the IDEC annual meeting networking event and now year-round through Slack.
 Networks can request financial support through Projects and Grants Program or the IDEC Foundation.

 What is the process to form a network?